jreisinger/docs/data/notes/apps/nginx.md

-* a multitool: web server, load balancer, reverse proxy, WAF
+Nginx is a multitool: web server, load balancer, reverse proxy, WAF

 Verify installation (works also inside a container):